 Margaret (Meg) Blakey is a leader within the Global Real Estate Practice and financial services sector.
 Meg has extensive experience in commercial real estate debt investment, lending and capital markets.
 Prior to joining Russell Reynolds Associates, Meg co-founded and served as Managing Principal of Canopy Investment Advisors, an emerging manager focused on commercial real estate debt investments.
 Previously, Meg was a portfolio manager and member of the investment committee for real estate debt funds at BNY Mellon, and Capmark Investments, and prior to this she was a member of the real estate investment banking group at Goldman Sachs, and the commercial mortgage trading group at Credit Suisse.
 Meg is a member of the Urban Land Institute, where she currently serves as program chair, and member of the management steering committee for ULI New York, and previously she served as chair of the Women’s Leadership Initiative.
 She is an active speaker and participant in industry organizations, including WX, and the Commercial Real Estate Finance Council (CREFC).
 Meg received her B.A. from Dartmouth College, and her M.B.A. from Harvard Business School.

-Joseph A. DeLuca, Joseph A. DeLuca, Inc.
+Joseph A. DeLuca, Inc.

 Joseph A. DeLuca is the principal of Joseph A. DeLuca, Inc. (1998), engaged in commercial and multifamily real estate debt and equity investment advisory, capital advisory and restructuring.